 Her work engages issues of authenticity and the desire for truth.
 Research interests

-'I am fascinated by the allegorical potentials of photography and its uncanny resonances.'
+'I am fascinated by photography's allegorical potentials and its uncanny resonances,' she says.

-Described as a lively and intelligent speaker, she is available for speaking engagements, lectures, assessments, student consultations and critiques.
-Her preferred approach to writing is imaginative and speculative rather than purely analytical.
+Described as a lively and intelligent speaker, Susan is available for speaking engagements, lectures, assessments and consultations.
+Her writing is speculative and imaginative.